The Bulletin (Bend): Bankruptcy and sale

-Western Communications filed for a second round of Chapter 11 bankruptcy protection in January 2019.
-Western Communications filed documents in U..S.
-Bankruptcy Court in Portland in June 2019 that it planned to sell The Bulletin and Redmond Spokesman to Rhode Island Suburban Newspapers for just over $2 million.
+The Bulletin was owned by Western Communications starting in 1953.
+The company went through an initial Chapter 11 bankruptcy in 2011 and filed for a second round of Chapter 11 bankruptcy protection in January 2019.
+Western Communications filed documents in US Bankruptcy Court in Portland in June 2019 indicating that it planned to sell The Bulletin and Redmond Spokesman to Rhode Island Suburban Newspapers for just over $2 million.
 EO Media Group emerged as a late bidder and won the bankruptcy sale auction on July 29, 2019.
 Their bid of $3.65 million for The Bulletin and the Redmond Spokesman included investment and loans from civic and business leaders in Bend.